alishafazal/hangman-project-3/README.md

 - The user selects the difficulty level of the game, which is either easy, medium or hard.
 - The user inputs a letter that they think is apart of the word they are trying to guess.
 - The game is won if the user guesses all the letters in the word.
-- The game is lost if the user runs out of lives before they could guess all the letter in the word.
+- The game is lost if the user runs out of lives before they could guess all the letters in the word.

 ## Table of contents
 - [UX](#ux)